Operator873/Jasons-Janky-Jukebox-of-Junk/README.md

 Take what you want.
 Add what you want.
 Make sure file titles are descriptive. :)

 # Half-assed file descriptions
+## Checkmk utilities
+`checkmk-factorio-agent.py` -- A Checkmk Agent plugin for obtaining Factorio's current version and reporting it via the Checkmk Agent.
+`checkmk-factorio-serverside.py` -- The Checkmk server monitor for the Factorio version service check.
 ## Dynamic DNS
 `google-dynamic-dns-checker.py` -- Fetches your current IP and updates the appropriate dynamic DNS domains.
 Set as cron that runs however often.